Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 My gear

-4) Mind that there will be some rain on 40% of your hiking days => good raingear and waterproofing the backpack content saves you lot of troubles.
-I keep a waterproof pad in my pocket to put my backpack on it or sit down on wet surfaces.
+4) Expect rain.
+In 2019, it rained on 40% of my hiking days.
+Good rain gear and waterproofing your backpack’s contents will save you a lot of trouble.
+I keep a waterproof pad in my pocket to put my backpack on or to sit on wet surfaces.

 ..